-At present, reinforced concrete lintels are very common in use because of their durability, rigidity, strength, and fire resisting properties.
-They are suitable for heavy loads and larger span.
-Also, they are economical and easy in construction.
-The main advantage of the RC lintels is being the adaptability to suit any size and shape.
-RCC lintels can be either pre-cast or cast-in-situ.
-Generally, pre-cast reinforced cement concrete lintels are used when the lintel span is smaller.
-Lintel width should be same as wall width.
-The depth of lintel depends on the length of span and the loading's magnitude.
+At present, reinforced concrete lintels are very common in use.
+In this type, reinforcement is used to overcome the low malleable issue in concrete.
+They are developed in present-day structures.
+They are suitable for heavy loads and larger spans.
+Their thickness is kept around up to 8 centimeters for every meter.
+RCC lintels can be either precast or cast in situ.
+Generally, precast reinforced cement concrete lintels are used when the lintel span is smaller.
+Lintel width should be the same as wall width.
+The depth of the lintel beam depends on the length of the span and the loading's magnitude.

 Reinforced Brick Lintels

 Heavy loadings and more substantial span lengths are the problems for brick lintels.
 These can be overcome by using reinforcement bars.
 Reinforced brick lintels thus provide more support than brick lintels.
 The depth of the reinforced brick lintels is equal to 10 cm. or a multiple of 10 cm (or one brick thickness).
 The arrangement of the bricks should be such that there is enough space lengthwise between the adjacent bricks for the insertion of mild steel bars as reinforcement.
 After insertion bars, the remaining gap is filled with 1:3 cement mortar.
 6 mm bars are used as vertical stirrups at every 3rd vertical joint.
 8 to 10 mm bars placed at the bottom are used as primary reinforcement.